-2.1 Purpose Statement
+2.1 Purpose statement

-The purpose of the curriculum is to set the standards for attainment of the award of the CCT or CESR (CP) in Histopathology and to ensure that trainees are fully prepared to work within a Histopathology service at consultant level in the National Health Service (NHS).
+The purpose of the curriculum is to set the standards for attainment of the award of the Certificate of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration (CESR) via the Combined Programme (CP) in histopathology and to ensure that trainees are fully prepared to work within a histopathology service at consultant level in the National Health Service (NHS).

-Trainees in the four Cellular Pathology specialties will initially enter a period of Integrated Cellular Pathology Training (ICPT).
-This will include common fundamental learning according to the generic Capabilities in Practice (CiPs) and specialty competencies detailed below.
-All trainees will undertake short periods of training across the four specialties along with basic autopsy training, cytopathology training and training in molecular pathology.
-It is anticipated that they will undertake FRCPath Part 1 between months 12 and 24 full-time equivalent.
-This will include an evaluation of aptitude for Cellular Pathology, underpinned by a comprehensive portfolio.
+Trainees in the four cellular pathology specialties will initially enter a period of integrated cellular pathology training (ICPT).
+This will include common fundamental learning according to the generic capabilities in practice (CiPs) and specialty competencies detailed below.
+All trainees will undertake short periods of training across the four specialties, along with basic autopsy training, cytopathology training and training in molecular pathology.
+It is anticipated that they will undertake the Fellowship Examination of the Royal College of Pathologists (FRCPath) Part 1 between months 12 and 24 (full-time equivalent).
+This will include an evaluation of aptitude for cellular pathology, underpinned by a comprehensive portfolio.

-After two years of ICPT, trainees will either decide to continue in Histopathology specialty training (and declare whether they wish to undertake Higher Autopsy Training pre-CCT) or apply for training in one of the three other Cellular Pathology Specialties through a national recruitment process.
-This higher specialty training commences from 2.5 years and will require the accrual of more specialised and in depth generic and specialty specific competencies underlying the Capabilities in Practice (CiPs).
+After two years of ICPT, trainees will either decide to continue in histopathology specialty training (and declare whether they wish to undertake higher autopsy training pre-CCT) or apply for training in one of the three other cellular pathology specialties through a national recruitment process.
+This higher specialty training commences from 2.5 years and will require the accrual of more specialised and in-depth generic and specialty competencies underlying the CiPs.
 These CiPs are described in generic terms for the four specialties and listed later.
-Higher specialty training in histopathology is anticipated to require an indicative 2.5 years of training, with higher autopsy and cervical cytology training each comprising a further 3 months.
-It is anticipated that Histopathology trainees will attempt the FRCPath Part 2 examination in Histopathology in their penultimate year of training, followed by approximately 6-12 months of experiential learning and to further develop their abilities as independent practitioners.
+Higher specialty training in histopathology is anticipated to require an indicative 2.5 years of training, with higher autopsy and cervical cytology training each comprising a further three months.
+It is anticipated that histopathology trainees will attempt the FRCPath Part 2 examination in histopathology in their penultimate year of training, followed by approximately 6-12 months of experiential learning to further develop their abilities as independent practitioners.
 They will be expected to pass the FRCPath Part 2 at least six months prior to their CCT date.

-This purpose statement has been endorsed by the GMC's Curriculum Oversight Group and confirmed as meeting the needs of the health services of the countries of the UK.
+This purpose statement has been endorsed by the General Medical Council's (GMC) Curriculum Oversight Group and confirmed as meeting the needs of the health services of the countries of the UK.

-2.2 High Level Curriculum Outcomes: Capabilities in Practice
+2.2 High-level curriculum outcomes: capabilities in practice

-The 11 capabilities in practice (CiPs) describe the professional tasks or work within the scope of Histopathology.
+The 11 CiPs describe the professional tasks or work within the scope of histopathology.
 Each CiP has a set of descriptors associated with that activity or task.
 Descriptors are intended to help trainees and trainers recognise the minimum level of knowledge, skills and attitudes which should be demonstrated for an entrustment decision to be made.
-By the completion of training and award of CCT, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.
+By the completion of training and award of the CCT, the doctor must demonstrate that they are capable of unsupervised practice in all generic and specialty CiPs.

-The seven generic CiPs cover the universal requirements of all specialties as described in the GPC framework.
+The seven generic CiPs cover the universal requirements of all specialties as described in the generic professional capabilities (GPC) framework.
 Assessment of the generic CiPs will be underpinned by the GPC descriptors.
-Satisfactory sign off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.
+Satisfactory sign-off will indicate that there are no concerns before the trainee can progress to the next part of the assessment of clinical capabilities.